kambleaa007/TrainingReactJS/README.md

 ## Testing with jest enzyme

 * enzyme
-you can grab element by tagname, classname
+    * you can grab element by tagname, classname

+* TDD
+    * First you fail the test then pass it by adding actual code

-npm i --save-dev enzyme enzyme-adapter-react-16
+npm i --save-dev enzyme enzyme-adapter-react-16 npm i enzyme-adapter-react-16 enzyme-to-json --save-dev